Use Damage Assessment

 Note:

-The default report is a generalized street sheet style report and best view in a Web Layout.
+The default report is a generalized street sheet style report.
 These reports are extensible and the template document provided can be modified.
-See the Survey123 Report templates documentation for guidance on extending the report.
+For more information, see the Survey123 Report templates documentation.

-In this workflow, you will assume the role of the damage assessment coordinator who needs to share damage assessment photos with partner agencies.
+In this workflow, you will assume the role of the damage assessment coordinator who needs to close an incident by archiving the damage assessment of a specific incident.

 Note: